tacman/mcp-server-bundle/README.md

 This ensures that your tool handlers always receive properly validated and sanitized data.

-### JSON-RPC Method Handlers
+## JSON-RPC Methods

 The bundle provides a robust system for handling JSON-RPC requests.
-By default, it includes three essential method handlers:

-#### Built-in Method Handlers
+### Built-in Methods

 1. **`initialize`**
    - Called when a client first connects to the server